≡ Menu

 Reflections on Method: The Proper Study of Man (Mises University 2023)

 The video below is Professor Hoppe’s presentation, delivered July 23, 2023 via Zoom from Austria, to Mises University 2023.
 Includes an introduction by Joe Salerno.
-The article upon which this speech is based is reprinted below; it will also appear later in the Quarterly Journal of Austrian Economics.
+The article upon which this speech is based is reprinted below; it appears now as Hans-Hermann Hoppe, “On the Proper Study of Man: Reflections on Method,” Quarterly Journal of Austrian Economics 26, no. 4 (Winter 2023): 325–55

 For those interested in exploring further: some of the material mentioned by Professor Hoppe starting around 15 minutes, about how engineering and practical construction and measuring methods are in a sense prior to the “pure” sciences of physics and the like, is based upon the ideas of the German protophysics movement, as discussed in my post Hoppe on Falsificationism, Empiricism, and Apriorism and Protophysics.
 See, in particular, the work of Peter Janich, some of which has been translated into English, to wit: